We Continue the Change – Democratic Bulgaria: Issues with regional lists

+Campaign

 The PP–DB coalition began its campaign on 19 February at an open air event in front of the National Theater in Sofia.
-The event was attended by PP co-leaders, Petkov and Vasilev, Panev, the leader of ZD, DSB leader Atanas Atanasov, independent former BSP MP Yavor Bozhankov, as well as leaders of public organisations which had decided to endorse the list.
+The event was attended by PP co-leaders, Petkov and Vassilev, Panev, the leader of ZD, DSB leader Atanas Atanasov, independent former BSP MP Yavor Bozhankov, as well as leaders of public organisations which had decided to endorse the list.
 At this meeting, it was confirmed that Yavor Bozhankov will lead the list in Gabrovo, additionally that PP–DB stated that they represent the "good forces" in Bulgarian politics, as opposed to GERB, which represented a return to the past.

 On 3 March, Bulgarian Liberation Day, PP–DB unveiled their slogan "There is a Way" (Има Как) at an event.
 The alliance called for Bulgarians to come together to fight for change, proposing five steps that would ensure a "good European life for all Bulgarians".
 The five steps are as follows: